pmp-p/panda3d-interrogator/README.md

  https://www.panda3d.org/download/sdk-1-10-4-1/ [other downloads]

- but better build from source and install to /usr/local <= preferred : match current test conditions
+ but better build from source locally  <= preferred : match current test conditions

+ full sdk installed to /usr/local should be ok too if you create a config.env

 requires https://github.com/pmp-p/fstrings_helper for MicroPython f-strings support or old cpython targets